ajaffary/p-adic-absolute-value/README.md

 `p_adic_compute` contains the computation functions.  `p_adic_abs` is the old version.

-The function `p_adic_abs` takes a prime $p$ and a rational number $x$ as its arguments, and returns the p-adic absolute value $|x|_p$ as:
+The function `p_adic_abs` takes a prime $p$ and a rational number $x$ as its arguments, and returns a dictionary:

+    {
+        'valuation': val,
+        'float': abs,
+        'fraction: to_fraction(abs)
+    }

+where:

+- `val` is the p-adic valuation $val_p(x)$
-- an integer, when the answer is a whole number
+- `abs` is the p-adic norm $|x|_p$ a float
-- a string expressed as a ratio of integer a/b, when the answer is a float
+- `to_fraction(abs)` is a string expressed as a ratio of integer a/b

+When `abs` is an integer, it has type `int`.
+Floats are converted to an integer ratio (with the `fractions` package).
+This is for pedagogical rather than computational purposes.

+The web app interface returns the valuation and the fractional representation of the norm.
+The user can then choose between float or fraction.
+A copy to the clipboard button is also provided.

 Example in terminal: